Snapshots of food industry news this week

 Manpasand Beverages is present in 24 states and is available with more than 200,000 retailers and has 2000 distributors and 200 super stockists.
 The company has manufacturing facilities at Vadodara in Gujarat, one at Varanasi in Uttar Pradesh a third at Dehradun in Uttarakhand and a new fourth one is being set up at Ambala in Haryana.

 USDA: India’s dairy products export to remain at 30,000 tonnes in 2016

-USDA has reported that rising incomes, urbanisation and other demographic shift in demands has seen the rise of value-added dairy products.
-Cooperatives and private sector dairies are producing more dairy such as milk powder, butter, ghee, paneer, flavoured milk, ice cream, cheese, yogurt and milk based sweet to meet these demands.
+USDA has reported that rising incomes, urbanization and other demographic shift in demands has seen the rise of value-added dairy products.
+Cooperatives and private sector dairies are producing more dairy such as milk powder, butter, ghee, paneer, flavored milk, ice cream, cheese, yogurt and milk-based sweet to meet these demands.
 India is the world’s largest milk producer and exports milk, casein, butter and dairy products to Bangladesh, Pakistan, Nepal, Bhutan, the UAE, and Afghanistan.

-Beverage maker Coca-Cola India has shown a moderate recovery from the previous quarter with a volume growth of 4 per cent in the quarter ended September 2015.
-It reported 2 per cent growth of world-wide soda volumes and 6 per cent growth in non-carbs.
-Organic revenue growth stood at 3 per cent with the company showing growth in all regions except Asia Pacific.
+Beverage maker Coca-Cola India has shown a moderate recovery from the previous quarter with a volume growth of 4 percent in the quarter ended September 2015.
+It reported 2 percent growth of worldwide soda volumes and 6 percent growth in non-carbs.
+Organic revenue growth stood at 3 percent with the company showing growth in all regions except the Asia Pacific.

 Marco’s Pizza aims for 400 stores across India in 5 years